Session Synopses

 Musicians in Series: Ballet

-Lucy Allan and Bill Patterson will perform for the session, Musicians in Series: Ballet where 4-5 musicians rotate playing combinations in a dance class led by a BU professor, Elizabeth Sweatt on Saturday, September 6 at 9:30 a.m.
+Lucy Allan, Rob Kaplan and Bill Patterson will play for Musicians in Series: Ballet where musicians rotate playing combinations in a dance class led by a BU professor, Elizabeth Sweatt on Saturday, September 6 at 9:30pm

 Musicians in Series: Contemporary/Modern

-Farai Malianga and Chia-En Li will perform in the session, Musicians in Series: Contemporary/Modern where 4-5 musicians rotate playing combinations in a dance class led by a BU professor, Kellis Oldenberg on Saturday, September 6 at 9:30 a.m. in Studio 4 of the Bitsy Irby Visual Arts and Dance Center.
+playing combinations in a dance class led by a BU professor, Kellis Oldenberg on Saturday, September 6 at 9:30pm

 For Art’s Sake: Serving One Another for the Sake of Serving Art

-Josh Nichols will give a presentation titled, For Art’s Sake: Serving one another for the sake of serving Art on Friday, September 5 at 3:30 p.m. in Studio 4 of the Bitsy Irby Visual Arts and Dance Center.
+Josh Nichols will give a presentation titled, For Art’s Sake: Serving one another for the sake of serving Art on Friday, September 5 at 3:15pm

 There is a foundational link between great music and dance collaboration, and the symbiotic function of this link greatly depends on the collaborative atmosphere and ulterior motives behind it.
 Many find this link difficult to describe, which often coincides discussions about artistic “soul mates” and “kindred spirits.”
 Yet it is easy to identify its failures and successes—collaborative relationships either breaking down when there is disunity and dysfunction, causing a rift and tear in the artistic experience, or flourishing with creativity and beauty, resulting in an elevated and meaningful experience of dance and music.